 - Tell them you would like to help them manage their social media and that you could offer to manage it for a week free to see how things go.

 #7 Buy and Sell Stuff for Profit

-Another area to look at if you have no skills is to buy and sell stuff for profit.
+Another area to look at if you have no skills is buying and selling stuff for profit.
 I know a few people who have done this and make some great money at it.
-All this invovles is finding products that being sold in your local area for less than they are being sold online.
+All this involves is finding products that are being sold in your local area for less than they are being sold online.

 Try it: If buying and selling things for a profit sounds like a business opportunity for you then:

 - Head to your local Walmart, CVS, or Best Buy and look at the products they have for sale.